 Rodents are well-known invaders year-round, but they are more likely to hide in your home in the winter.
 Getting an education on rodents 101 is beneficial, and we cover some of the basics below.

 Norway rats can cause a lot of damage to your home.
 They like to chew and burrow, which means they might gnaw through wiring, pipes and belongings or even cause damage to your foundation.
 They can also spread disease to you and your family.

-Squirrels don't hibernate in the winter like you might think.
-They also are looking for warm places to spend the winter months.
-They are going to aim for attics and can enter your home through chimneys, construction gaps, damaged shingles and chewing through any weak points.
+Squirrels don't hibernate in the winter like you might think, but they are looking for warm places to spend the cold months.
+A squirrel’s favorite place to hang out include attics, and they can enter your home through chimneys, construction gaps and damaged shingles or by chewing through any weak points.

 While you might not see bugs as often in the wintertime, that doesn't mean they aren't around.
 Some of them are going to seek shelter in your house during the harsh winter months.
 Again, knowing what type of pest you are dealing with is beneficial when it comes to finding the best natural pest control method to use to get rid of them.

 German cockroaches are the most common type of cockroach worldwide.
 They will want to live in your home to be close to moisture and food.
-Plus, they can't survive in extremely cold temperatures, so they will be searching for some warmth.
+Plus, they can't survive in extremely cold temperatures, so they will be searching for warmth.
 They can fit in small spaces and will often make their way into homes via bags and boxes.

 Because they like to be close to food and water, they are likely to be found in kitchen areas, such as sinks and cabinets, and around garbage containers.
 Having these insects in your home is a big cause for concern.

 To try to keep German cockroaches from being attracted to your home, make sure surfaces and floors are clean from crumbs and food debris and take out your trash on a regular basis.